Topological bands in the PdSe$_2$ pentagonal monolayer: Introduction

 The article is organized as follows.
-First an overview of the numerical calculations and parameters used is sketched.
-Then we present the geometric information and first-principles electronic band structure of monolayer PdSe$_2$ along with a study of the symmetry character of the bands.
+First, an overview of the numerical calculations and parameters used is sketched.
+This is followed by the geometric information and first-principles electronic band structure of monolayer PdSe$_2$, along with a study of the symmetry character of the bands.
 Additionally, effective models based on Wannier interpolation are briefly described and put forward to study the edge states and the Wannier charge center (WCC) evolution along different directions.
-As signatures of the nontrivial band character of the material, the shift current and the spin Hall conductivity are computed as a function of frequency and chemical potential.
-Finally, we conclude with a summary and outlook for possible future work.
-Part of our results are left as Supplementary Information (SI).
+The spin Hall conductivity, a signature of its nontrivial band character, is computed as a function of frequency and chemical potential.
+Finally, we conclude with a summary and outlook for possible future avenues to explore the potential of this material.
+Part of our results are left as Electronic Supplementary Information (ESI)$^\dagger$.